daly-h/daly-h.github.io/_posts/2020-11-02-Publication-of-draft-Climate-Bill.md

 My full comments can be found [here](https://hannahdaly.ie/draft-climate-bill-HannahDaly-Nov2020.pdf)(pdf).

-*My comments were featured in interviews in the [Irish Examiner](https://www.irishexaminer.com/news/arid-40061198.html) and the [Sunday Business Post](https://www.businesspost.ie/analysis-opinion/ireland-on-road-to-net-zero-carbon-emissions-by-2050-af909075).*
+Technical annex for GWP* for Ireland [here](https://hannahdaly.ie/warming-contribution-from-agricultural-methane-in-Ireland-SI.xlsx)

 In summary:
 1. A separate mandatory target for biogenic methane is strongly advised
 2. A principle for setting intermediate targets is needed for consistency with Article 2 of the Paris Agreement
 3. Scrutiny of climate policy analytical capacity is needed
 4. I suggest that the overly-narrow term “climate neutral economy” should be replaced by “climate neutral society” or “climate neutral state”

+*My comments were featured in interviews in the [Irish Examiner](https://www.irishexaminer.com/news/arid-40061198.html) and the [Sunday Business Post](https://www.businesspost.ie/analysis-opinion/ireland-on-road-to-net-zero-carbon-emissions-by-2050-af909075).*